Ala Amoachi, Esq.

-Ms. Amoachi is licensed in New York, New Jersey, and the New York federal courts (Eastern and Southern Districts).
-She also is a member of the American Immigration Lawyers Association, Nassau County Bar Association, Suffolk County Bar Association, and Long Island Hispanic Bar Association.
+Ms. Amoachi is licensed in New York and the New York federal courts (Eastern and Southern Districts).
+She also is a member of the American Immigration Lawyers Association, Nassau County Bar Association, and Suffolk County Bar Association.
 She is fluent in Spanish.

 Ms. Amoachi’s cases have been published in the New York Law Journal and featured on Telemundo.
 She prides herself on being part of an innovative firm that is willing to take extraordinary measures to advocate for their clients’ best interests.

 Bryan Johnson holds a Juris Doctor from Hofstra University School of Law, where he focused his studies on immigration law.
 Mr. Johnson was a student advocate at the Hofstra Political Asylum clinic, where he helped several clients win their asylum cases.
 After graduating from law school, Mr. Johnson spent several months at a bustling long island immigration law firm and decided to open up his own shop so that he could better serve his clients’ interests.